- What is Big Data Engineering and What does a Big Data Engineer do?

 - Get a part-time job, even if it’s in IT, to build experience.
 You can build on that knowledge by learning about new big data trends and solutions that you weren’t aware of previously.

-- As you apply for new roles and grow in your profession, get certifications to help you specialise even more and make you a more competitive candidate.
+- As you apply for new roles and grow in your profession, get certifications to help you specialize even more and make you a more competitive candidate.

 - Obtain a master’s degree in data engineering.
 A graduate degree is one technique to differentiate yourself as a job candidate.
 It demonstrates that you’ve gone above and beyond to expand your expertise.